Mississippi EBT Deposit Schedule for 2025

 How to Find Your Case Number

-Log in to your MyMDHS account online.
+Log in to your MyMDHS account to view your case details.

-Call EAE Client Services at 800-948-3050 for help.
+Call EAE Client Services at 800-948-3050 for help over the phone.

 How to Check Your EBT Deposit Status in Mississippi

-Call the 24/7 Cardholder Services line at 1-866-512-5087.
-The automated system will prompt you for your 16-digit card number and the last four digits of your SSN.
-After you provide the information, the system announces your current SNAP and cash assistance balances.
+Toll-Free Number: Call the 24-hour Cardholder Services line at 1-866-512-5087.
+The automated system will prompt you for your card number and the last four digits of your SSN.
+After you provide the information, the system announces your current balance for each benefit program.

 Download the app